osrf/gazebo_tutorials/gzweb_install/tutorial_7.md

 # Dependencies

-The main dependencies for GzWeb are the Gazebo development libraries, version 7 or greater, and NodeJS version 4 up to version 8.
+The main dependencies for GzWeb are the Gazebo-classic development libraries, version 7 or greater, and NodeJS version 4 up to version 8.

 Take a look at
 [these tutorials](http://gazebosim.org/install) to choose the Gazebo installation that best fits your case.
-The simplest approach would be to install Gazebo 7 as follows:
+The simplest approach would be to install Gazebo-classic 7 as follows:

 ~~~
 sudo apt install gazebo7 libgazebo7-dev